joelfuller2016/New-App-Chat-Bot/docs/project-plan.md

 - Include anti-forgery tokens on all admin forms to mitigate CSRF attacks.
 - Centralize HTTP calls via `HttpClient` instances managed by dependency injection to improve testability and performance.
+- Add explicit references to `System.Web` so the project builds using cross-platform reference assemblies.
+- Set `<LangVersion>8.0</LangVersion>` so modern C# syntax like `using var` works when building with .NET Framework reference assemblies.

 ## Folder Structure